Receiving a USA green card without employer sponsorship may be possible through a process called the national interest waiver (NIW).

 National Interest Waiver Green Card: Minh Nguyen’s Story

 Minh’s entire immigration journey takes place over 15 years.
-He arrived in the United States with a full scholarship to attend the University of Kansas and after graduating with his bachelor’s degree he started working for a global company in Houston, Texas.
+He arrived in the United States with a full scholarship to attend the University of Kansas.
+After graduating with his bachelor’s degree he started working for a global company in Houston, Texas.

 But when it came to sponsoring the H-1B working visa, the company encouraged Minh to apply for job openings in other countries.
 No hope for H-1B sponsorship, let alone green card sponsorship, from this company.

-Minh returned to school and began a Ph.D. program at the University of Wyoming and started doing energy research with Los Alamos National Laboratory, one of the 17 national labs under the U.S. Department of Energy.
+Minh returned to school, began a Ph.D. program at the University of Wyoming, and started doing energy research with Los Alamos National Laboratory, one of the 17 national labs under the U.S. Department of Energy.

 Are You Eligible For A National Interest Waiver Green Card?

-There are two tests you must pass to determine your eligibility for a NIW green card.
+You must pass two tests to determine your eligibility for a NIW green card.

 General EB-2 Eligibility Test : Do you meet one of the following?